jazzfan2/anagram/README.md

-# Name: anagram / anagrams
+# Name: anagram
 anagram - A program that generates a full list of anagrams in a chosen (combination of) language(s).
 Three versions are available:
-- anagram.sh  - Bash version with awk (with 'quasi-2D'-arrays)
+- anagram    - Bash version with awk (with 'quasi-2D'-arrays)
-- anagrams.sh - Bash version with awk (with real 2D-arrays)
+- anagram.sh - Bash version with awk (with real 2D-arrays)
-- anagrams.sh - Python3 version, derived from anagrams.sh
+- anagram.py - Python3 version, derived from anagrams.sh

 # Description:
 anagram is a script that generates a full list of anagrams in the chosen language(s) present on the system.